-- 2. ELECTION OF DIRECTORS.
-Nominees for (i) a one-year term ending in 2002 if Item 1 is approved, or (ii) if Item 1 is not approved, a three-year term ending in 2004: Edward L. Gaylord, Joe M. Rodgers and Craig L. Liepold - [ ] FOR ALL NOMINEES (except as indicated below) - [ ] AUTHORITY WITHHELD TO VOTE FOR ALL NOMINEES

-To withhold authority to vote for any individual nominee, mark "FOR ALL NOMINEES" and write the excepted nominee's name on the line below.
-Exception:

-3. PROPOSAL TO RATIFY THE APPOINTMENT OF ACCOUNTANTS.

-[ ] FOR [ ] AGAINST [ ] ABSTAIN

-4. IN THE DISCRETION OF THE PERSON(S) OTHER MATTER THAT MAY PROPERLY COMMADJOURNMENTS THEREOF.
-ENTITLED TO VOTE THE SHARES ON ANY E BEFORE SAID MEETING OR ANY
+CASE AS MORE FULLY SET FORTH IN THE ACCOMPA NYING PROXY STATEMENT OF THE COMPANY.
+VOTES MUST BE INDICATED [X] USI NG BLACK OR BLUE INK ONLY.
+(Continued, and to be dated and signed on the other side.)
+GAYLORD ENTERTAIN MENT COMPANY 1. stated Certificate of Incorporation rs and to provide for annual election [] FOR [] AGAINST [] ABSTAIN 2. r (i) a one-year term ending in 2002 Item 1 is not approved, a three-year lord, Joe M. Rodgers and Craig L. [] FOR ALL NOMINEES (except as in dicated below) [] AUTHORITY WITHHELD TO VOTE FOR ALL NOMINEES To withhold authority to vote for NOMINEES" and write the excepted n Exception: any individual nominee, mark "FOR ALL ominee's name on the line below.
+3. PROPOSAL TO RATIFY THE APPOINTMENT OF ACCOUNTANTS. [] FOR [] AGAINST [] ABSTAIN 4.
+IN THE DISCRETION OF THE PERSON(S) ENTITLED TO VOTE THE SHARES ON OTHER MATTER THAT MAY PROPERLY COME BEFORE SAID MEETING OR ANY ADJOURNMENTS THEREOF.
 Dated: , 2001.

-Signature

-Signature(s), if held jointly

-Please sign exactly as your name appears on your stock certificate.
+Signature Signature(s), if held jointly Please sign exactly as your name appears on your stock certificate.
 If registered in the names of two or more persons, each should sign.
 Executors, administrators, trustees, guardians, attorneys, and corporate officers should show their full title.
+DI EASE S TGN DATE AND RETURN THE PROXY CARD PROMPTLY LISTING THE ENGLOSED